History of Red Star Belgrade: European star

 The 1991 European Cup Final was played in Bari.
-Red Star coach Petrović brought the team to Italy a week before the finals, in order to peacefully prepare the players for a forthcoming encounter with Olympique.
+Red Star coach Petrović brought the team to Italy a week before the finals, in order to prepare the players for a forthcoming encounter with Olympique.
 By that time, Red Star had 18 scores at 8 matches, whereas the French champion had 20.
 Therefore, the 100th European competing final was expected to be a spectacle of offense.
 Nonetheless, both Petrović and Goethals opted for a defence and the match settled down into a war of attrition.
 After a 120-minute game and only few chances on both sides, the decision was made following the penalty shootout.
 Prosinečki hit Olmeta's net by a right medium-high-kick, while Stojanović defended Red Star goal from Amoros’ kick by bouncing to the right, during the first series.
 It showed later that this was the crucial point of the game.
 Then came the scores, in the following order: Binić, Casoni, Belodedici, Papin, Mihajlović and Mozer.
 A chance to triumph got Darko Pančev, the winner of the European Golden Boot – he aimed near the centre of the goal, kicked the ball, converted and brought the European Cup to Yugoslavia for the first time.
 Red Star won the shootout 5-3 on 29 May 1991 in front of 60,000 spectators and the millions watching on television around the world.
 20,000 Red Star fans at Stadio San Nicola and millions of them all over Yugoslavia and the World celebrate the greatest joy in Red Star's history.
 The night of the 1991 European Cup Final was one of the final times that Yugoslavia could come together to celebrate as one.